mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 ## Hiring Round 1: Choosing cartoonists to shortlist

 Within XX hours, I received 13 submissions.
-I hired four of these applicants for the shortlist:
+I hired four for the shortlist:

 * [Christine Elefsiniotis](https://www.facebook.com/christinaillustration/)
 * [Loraine Yow](https://www.linkedin.com/in/lolo-ology/)
 * [Manel Sto Nino](https://www.upwork.com/freelancers/~0146ddb5612a5aaaca)
 * Sofia (she preferred I not link to her profile for this article)

-I was surprised that all applicants who made it to the shortlist were women, even though only five of the thirteen applicants were female.
+Given that I only had five female applicants, I was surprised that all four who made it to the shortlist were women.
 Within the applicant pool, the men's portfolios were generally filled with illustrations in the style of political cartoons or graphic novels, which wasn't what I was looking for.
 The women's portfolio's contained more cartoons for advertisements or children's books.
 The latter was most similar to the style I had in mind.

 TODO: Check